Article | Last updated: 2015-01-13 | Ministry of Children and Equality

-The Ministry of Children, Equality and Social Inclusion coordinates policy
+The Ministry of Children and Equality coordinates the policy

-The Ministry of Children, Equality and Social Inclusion (the Ministry) is responsible for the national anti-discrimination legislation which, among other things, prohibits discrimination on the basis of disability.
+The Ministry is responsible for the national anti-discrimination legislation which, among other things, prohibits discrimination on the basis of disability.
 In addition, the Ministry coordinates the government's policy regarding persons with disabilities.
 An important instrument here is the State Secretary Committee for the overall policy regarding persons with disabilities.
 The State Secretary Committee is chaired by a state secretary in the Ministry.
 The state secretary also chairs the liaison committee for the Norwegian Federation of Organisations of Disabled People and the government.

 In October 2014, a public committee was appointed to prepare a proposition regarding specific measures to strengthen the fundamental rights of people with intellectual disabilities.
 Osmund Kaldheim is the chair of this committee, which is to submit its report in June 2015.

 The Norwegian Directorate for Children, Youth and Family Affairs is the directorate in charge

 This directorate is also in charge of the policy relating to persons with disabilities.
 The directorate's tasks comprise:

 - Providing grants to organisations representing persons with disabilities.
 In 2013, the grants equalled NOK 172 million and were for operations, work to ensure equality and holiday/welfare services.
 More than 120 organisations receive a grant.
 The directorate manages the grant scheme.